 In many Talmudic stories, the phrase bat kol, which literally means “daughter of a voice”, appears often and represents a heavenly or divine voice to human beings with no apparent physical source.

 Many men have been associated with the VOG sound, among them:

 - James Earl Jones, as the voice of Darth Vader in Star Wars

-- Don LaFontaine, narrator of many film trailers
+- Don LaFontaine, the narrator of many film trailers

 - Morgan Freeman, in Bruce Almighty and Evan Almighty and

-- Don Pardo, former announcer on Saturday Night Live
+- Don Pardo, the former announcer on Saturday Night Live

 However, women are finding their voice in the heavens as well, and on Broadway, the Academy Awards, in films, galas and awards shows for nonprofits and corporations alike.
 Mother Nature is taking her rightful place at the table of tables and it’s quite a show!